Vaccinium consanguineum: Description

 Vaccinium consanguineum is an arborescent shrub 0.5-10m tall (on average 1-3m tall) whose very woody stems are first puberulent in appearance, and become glabrous with age.

 Leaves narrow or broadly elliptic, occasionally oblong, 1-4.6cm long and 0.5-1.2cm wide, acute basally, gradually acute at apex, serrulate to crenate-serrate marginally, glabrous.
 Puberulent along midrib below, pinnately veined; the petiole is 1.5 to 3.0 mm.

 Its inflorescence is a raceme, with several flowers; the rachis is 1 to 4 cm; the pedicel is 1 to 2 mm long, it is articulated with the calyx; the flowers have the hypanthium of 1.0 to 1.6 mm, glabrous, with lobes of 0.8 to 1.5 mm, apically ciliate or glabrous; the corolla is cylindrical and from 5.0 to 7.5 mm, glabrous on the outside and white with pink or reddish tints sometimes; thecae with two apical spurs; the tubules 1.2 to 1.8 mm.
 The fruit it produces is edible, and is characterized by being spherical in shame, 5 to 6 mm in diameter, glabrous, reddish to purple-black when ripe.
 It contains numerous small seeds and a small amount of pulp.
+Cytology is 2n = 48.